EU foreign ministers mull increased sanctions against Belarus | DW | 21.06.2021

 Germany is keen to broaden the economic sanctions placed on Minsk as EU foreign ministers gather in Luxembourg.
 Heiko Maas has also called for renewed efforts over the Turkey refugee deal.

-EU foreign ministers meeting in Luxembourg on Monday are set to increase the pressure on Belarus' President Alexander Lukashenko by blacklisting dozens more supporters of his regime.
+European Union foreign ministers meeting in Luxembourg on Monday are set to increase the pressure on Belarus President Alexander Lukashenko by blacklisting dozens more supporters of his regime.

 German Foreign Minister Heiko Maas has called for broad economic sanctions against Minsk in light of the forced landing of a Ryanair flight in order to detain a dissident journalist.